Using Online Training in Staff Development

 How can I plan team building across the whole service?

 Opening the Book courses have played a key part in many training strategies across whole public library services from London to Kampala, fitting numbers to their specific needs.
-Typically, a large service buys a pyramid of places, say 50 at self-assessed level, 25 with personal feedback and 5 for managers.
+Typically, a large service buys a pyramid of places, say 50 at Entry level, 25 at Intermediate level and 5 at Advanced level.
 In another model, libraries in North Wales combined together to run a shared programme supported by regional funding.
 There is a great opportunity for school networks to look at this too.

 How many staff can take a course at once?